Seijin vs Otona: Japanese Words for Adults

 when the coming of age ceremony called “Seijin Shiki (成人式)” takes place around the country.

-In Japan, young people come of age at 20 and are regarded as adults or “Otona (大人)”.
+In Japan, people become adults at the age of 20, and accordingly, they are regarded as “Otona (大人)”.

 “Seijin (成人)” and “Otona (大人)” are Japanese words for adult(s), as seen above.

 But these are slightly different in meaning, as shown below.

 Seijin is the word for legal adult(s).

 Currently, in Japan, people come of age at 20.
 But it will be lowered to 18 from April 2022.